gazbert/bxbot/README.md

 For the `<class-name>` value, you must specify the fully qualified name of your Trading Strategy class for the Trading Engine to inject on startup.
 The class _must_ be on the runtime classpath.

-The `<configuration>` section is optional.
-It allows you to set custom key/value pair String config - this is passed to your Trading Strategy when the bot starts up; see the _[How do I write my own Trading Strategy?](#how-do-i-write-my-own-trading-strategy)_ section.
+The `<optional-config>` section is optional.
+It allows you to set key/value pair config items.
+This config is passed to your Trading Strategy when the bot starts up; see the _[How do I write my own Trading Strategy?](#how-do-i-write-my-own-trading-strategy)_ section.